anttiluode/TakensPhaseSpaceVisualizerVST/README.md

 # Takens Phase Space Visualizer

+EDIT:

+Use Phasespacemicroscope3.py with VB Audio cable as the vst was not as good.

 A Real-Time Topological Window into Audio Dynamics

 The Takens Phase Space Visualizer is a JUCE-based audio analysis plugin that transforms your incoming audio into a living, breathing geometric portrait.
 Unlike traditional oscilloscopes or spectrum analyzers, this plugin reveals the hidden topology of your sound by reconstructing its phase space manifold in real time.